 ****In short, Supply chain management (SCM) is the management of a network of interconnected business involved in the ultimate provision of product and service packages

-required end customers.
+required by end customers.
 Supply chain management spans all movement and storage of raw materials, work-in-process inventory, and finished goods from point of origin to point of consumption.

 ****According to the Council of Supply Chain Management Professionals (CSCMP), supply chain management encompasses the planning and management of all activities involved in sourcing, procurement, conversion, and logistics management.